goauthentik/authentik/website/blog/2023-11-30-automated-security-versus-the-security-mindset/item.md

 Despite the growing technology around automated security, and the temptation to relax when it is deployed, there are human factors that are irreplaceable in the practice of cybersecurity.
 We recently wrote about the importance of the “Blue Team” and how [organizational and product hardening](https://goauthentik.io/blog/2023-11-22-how-we-saved-over-100k#hardening) are an integral part of our human-centered security mindset.

--   The human ability to think creatively and rapidly adapt to changing situations are invaluable to good security processes.
+-   The human ability to think creatively and rapidly adapt to changing situations is invaluable to good security processes.
--   The higher the security risk, the more related processes must be supervised by skilled security professionals.
+-   The higher the security risk, the more you need skilled security professionals to supervise the security process.
 -   After automation has quickly gathered information, humans are needed to make any well-informed security and organizational decisions that may arise.
 -   Exclusively human tasks include containment, triage, remediation, and launching new initiatives such as better responses (see [Okta got breached again and they still have not learned their lesson](https://goauthentik.io/blog/2023-10-23-another-okta-breach)).
 -   Only humans can know the commercial implications of a data breach.